- Home - v3

 - LSIC Flood Hazard Area

-The purpose of the infrastructure analysis is to assess existing conditions of the area such as critical areas along with sewer, stormwater, roads, and availability of high-speed internet capability to support industrial and commercial uses.
-Specifically, the road network to and from the industrial area will be analyzed to understand existing conditions, structural deficiencies, and required upgrades to support the future growth and employment of the area at build-out.
-An outcome of the LSIC infrastructure analysis will be a recommended phased infrastructure improvement plan/schedule with options for funding sources to assist and determine any need for expansion and infrastructure improvements.
+The purpose of the infrastructure analysis was to assess the existing conditions of the area, such as critical areas along with sewers, stormwater, and roads, and the availability of high-speed internet capability to support industrial and commercial uses.
+Specifically, the road network to and from the industrial area was analyzed to understand existing conditions, structural deficiencies, and required upgrades to support the future growth and employment of the area at build-out.
+An outcome of the LSIC infrastructure analysis was a recommended phased infrastructure improvement plan/schedule with options for funding sources to assist and determine any need for expansion and infrastructure improvements.

-The purpose of the market analysis is to assess the regional and local economies to determine where the LSIC can complement the regional market.
-As part of the market analysis, the City will meet with the property owners and community stakeholders to identify the highest and best uses for the LSIC and determine what the targeted market/uses for the area will be.
+The purpose of the market analysis was to assess the regional and local economies to determine where the LSIC can complement the regional market.
+As part of the market analysis, the City met with the property owners and community stakeholders to identify the highest and best uses for the LSIC and determine the targeted market/uses for the area.

-The City will use both the infrastructure and market analysis results and recommendations as a platform to use in diversifying this area as a local employment center and to assist owners with their goals in developing their properties and attracting appropriate industries.
-Development of LSIC will be integral in helping the City meet its employment growth targets.
+The City will use the infrastructure and market analysis results and recommendations as a platform to diversify this area as a local employment center and assist owners with their goals in developing their properties and attracting appropriate industries.
+The development of LSIC will be integral in helping the City meet its employment growth targets.

-A draft of the Executive Summary was published in the beginning of February for a brief overview and preview of the Lake Stevens Industrial Center analysis.
-City staff and consultants met with the property owners during the month of March 2023 to solicit input on the draft plan, and held a work session with both City Council and Planning Commission.
-In April and early May, the report was finalized.
+A draft of the Executive Summary was published in February 2023 with a brief overview and preview of the Lake Stevens Industrial Center analysis.
+City staff and consultants met with the property owners in March 2023 to solicit input on the draft plan and held a work session with both the City Council and Planning Commission.
+The report was finalized in May 2023.

 Final Report